ASASSd/derivativeCalc/README.md

 # derivativeCalc
-small console app in c++, thar calculates derivative of given function
+small console app in c++, that calculates derivative of given function